timfayz/elementcss/README.md

 ```
 components/   framework components
 docs/         documentation and templates
+_.scss        main file - uniting core files
-*.scss        framework base files
+*.scss        logically separated core files
 LICENSE       license information
 README.md     this is what you are currently reading
 ```
-`.gitignore` used by git, excludes tracking unnecessary files from git repository.
+Not familiar with github.com or git?
 To learn more about git go [here (official documentation)](http://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) or just googling "learn git".
 For newbies that doesn't know anything about git, github.
 Here is the difference between them:

 > Git is a revision control system, a tool to manage your source code history.
 GitHub is a hosting service for Git repositories.
 So they are not the same thing: Git the tool, GitHub the service for projects that uses Git.